Incorporating Social Awareness into Control of Unknown Multi-Agent Systems: A Real-Time Spatiotemporal Tubes Approach: Designing Spatiotemporal Tubes (STTs)

 When agent $k$ approaches neighboring agent $l$, two things happen to tube $\Gamma^{(k)}(t)$.
 The tube center $\cen^{(k)}(t)$ steers around the neighboring agent, and the radius $\rad^{(k)}(t)$ shrinks to ensure that the intersection of the two tubes is empty at all times.
 It is important to note that similar adaptations also occur for tube $\Gamma^{(l)}(t)$, as $\cen^{(l)}(t)$ steers around tube $k$ and $\rad^{(l)}(t)$ shrinks to maintain disjoint tubes.
 Now, the relative effort for collision avoidance is influenced by the social indices of the two agents $\soc^{(k)}$ and $\soc^{(l)}$, through the weighting functions $\phi^{(k,l)}(\soc,t)$ and $\phi^{(l,k)}(\soc,t)$. \begin{itemize} \item An agent with lower social awareness index $\soc^{(k)}$ yields lower $\phi^{(k,l)}(\soc,t)$, and therefore gives less weight to the third term in \eqref{eqn:cen_dynamic} and $d'^{(k,l)}(t)$ in Equation~\eqref{eqn:rad_agent}.
 So, its tubes bend and shrink minimally, prioritizing its own task. \item An agent with larger social awareness index $\soc^{(k)}$ yields larger $\phi^{(k,l)}(\soc,t)$, and therefore assigns more weight to the third term in \eqref{eqn:cen_dynamic} and $d'^{(k,l)}(t)$ in Equation~\eqref{eqn:rad_agent}.
 Thus, their tubes bend and shrink more, prioritizing inter-agent collision-avoidance. \item If a pair of agents share similar social indices $\soc^{(k)} \approx \soc^{(l)}$, then irrespective of whether it is high or low, the tube for both the agents are considered equally responsible for avoiding inter-agent collisions $\phi^{(k,l)}(\soc,t) \approx \phi^{(l,k)}(\soc,t) \approx 0.5$.
 This ensures a fair and symmetric treatment of agents with similar social behaviors. \end{itemize}

-Finally, the parameter $b \in [0,1]$ in Equation~\eqref{eqn:SIF}, controls the rate at which $\phi^{(k,l)}(\soc,t)$ decays to zero after agent $k$ reaches its target at $t_c^{(k)}$.
-After reaching the target, as $\phi^{(k,l)}(\soc,t) \approx 0$, agent $k$ behaves egoistically and no longer actively participates in inter-agent collision avoidance.
+Finally, the parameter $b$ in Equation~\eqref{eqn:SIF} controls the rate at which $\phi^{(k,l)}(\soc,t)$ decays to zero after agent $k$ reaches its target at $t_c^{(k)}$.
+This design choice is made to ensure that, once an agent reaches its target, it prioritizes remaining within the target region thereafter, consistent with the TRAS specification in Definition~\ref{def:satras}.
+As $\phi^{(k,l)}(\soc,t) \approx 0$ after arrival, agent $k$ behaves more egoistically and no longer actively adapts its motion for neighboring agents.
+In the current framework, this does not compromise safety since inter-agent collision avoidance is still guaranteed through the non-intersection of the STTs.
+However, in highly congested goal regions or narrow passages, the post-arrival interaction rule may be relaxed depending on the task objective.